spolepaka/youtube-mcp/README.md

-# YouTube Search MCP Server
+# YouTube MCP Server (NO API REQUIRED)

-A Model Context Protocol (MCP) server that enables YouTube search, video info retrieval, and transcript extraction with no API keys required.
+A Model Context Protocol (MCP) server that enables YouTube search, video info retrieval, and transcript extraction with NO API KEYS required.

 ## Features